 Stock Market Game – a national program developed by the SIFMA Foundation and offered in Delaware exclusively by the CEEE.
 Teams of students invest a hypothetical $100,000 in online portfolios using a live trading simulation that develops research, mathematical, language, critical thinking and collaborative skills.
 Register here.

 Teach Children to Save Day – banking professionals serve as visiting instructors to elementary classes throughout the state to present lessons on spending, saving, and money management as part of a nationwide financial literacy effort to educate students on the importance of saving as the basis of future financial security.
-Registration is now closed.
-Check back in late January.
+Registration is now open.